grafana/grafana/docs/sources/developers/plugins/migration-guide.md

 ### Time series data can now be structured in a wide or many format.

-Starting in Grafana 8 time series data can either be structured in either `wide` or `many` format.
-Prior to this version time series data was delivered in the following format (which is the `many` format).
+In Grafana 8.x, you can structure time series data in either `wide` or `many` formats.
+If your plugin supports time series data, we recommend that you support both formats.

+Grafana supported only the `many` format before.
+For example:

 | time                 | temperature |
 | -------------------- | ----------- |